acomaviation/aerobid-legal-docs/broker_agreement.md

    3. ACOM’s acceptance of the Broker’s subscription order takes place when it sends an email to the Broker to accept it, at which point and on which date (**Effective Date**) the Contract between ACOM and the Broker will come into existence.
 Following acceptance of the Broker’s subscription order the Broker shall pay the applicable Subscription Fees to be able to use the Platform to submit Charter Requests and view Bids.
    4. If ACOM is unable to supply the Broker a subscription to the Platform for any reason, it will inform the Broker of this by email and it will not process the order.
 If the Broker has already paid a Subscription Fee, this will be refunded in full.
 5. #### User subscriptions
-   1. Subject to the Broker purchasing the User Subscriptions in accordance with clause 6.2 and clause 11.1, the restrictions set out in this clause 5 and the other terms and conditions of these Terms, ACOM hereby grants to the Broker a non-exclusive, non-transferable right, without the right to grant sublicences, to permit the Authorised Users to use the Platform during the Subscription Term solely for the Purpose.
+   1. Subject to the Broker purchasing the User Subscriptions in accordance with clause 6.2 and clause 11.1, the restrictions set out in this clause 5 and the other terms and conditions of these Terms, ACOM hereby grants to the Broker a non-exclusive, non-transferable right, without the right to grant sub-licences, to permit the Authorised Users to use the Platform during the Subscription Term solely for the Purpose.
-   2. The Broker shall comply with (and ensure its Authorised Users comply with) ACOM’s platform terms and conditions, acceptable use policy and privacy policy (each available at www.Aero.bid (**Policies**) when accessing and using the Platform.
+   2. The Broker shall comply with (and ensure its Authorised Users comply with) ACOM’s platform terms and conditions, acceptable use policy and privacy policy (each available at [www.aero.bid](https://www.aero.bid) (**Policies**) when accessing and using the Platform.
 If there is any conflict between the terms of the Policies and these Terms, these Terms shall prevail.
    3. In relation to the Authorised Users, the Broker undertakes that:
       1. the maximum number of Authorised Users that it authorises to access and use the Platform shall not exceed the number of User Subscriptions it has purchased from time to time;
       2. it will not allow or suffer any User Subscription to be used by more than one individual Authorised User unless it has been reassigned in its entirety to another individual Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Platform;